orsonteodoro/gcf2/profiles/gaming/README.md

       bootloader or built into the kernel command line (CONFIG_CMDLINE) instead of using KASAN.
 KFENCE is non-deterministic because of it's random sample property.
 KASAN is deterministic.
-Usually non-deterministic is associated with unstable or anti-availability.
+Usually non-deterministic is associated with unstable or anti-availability or has a chance of changing output/result even though the initial state stays the same.
 * [8] Kernel default.
 It may be tolerable for scenarios where the loss is not catastrophic.
 * [9] Typical / worst case